GM–Ford 6-speed automatic transmission

 The GM–Ford 6-speed automatic transmission is an automatic transaxle originally designed for transverse engine applications in cars.
-With design work having begun in 2002, General Motors and Ford Motor Company jointly committed to investing US$720 million in their manufacturing plants to support the new transmission.
+With design work having begun in 2002, GM and Ford jointly committed to investing US$ 720 million in their manufacturing plants to support the new transmission.
 Each company has named and manufactured the transmission separately.

 Manufacturer

+General Motors

+GM has built the 6T 70, 6T 75, and 6T 80 at Warren Transmission in Warren, Michigan with production starting in July 2006.

 Ford

-Ford has built the 6F50 and 6F55 along with the 6F35 at its Van Dyke Transmission Plant in Sterling Heights, Michigan, and later at Sharonville Transmission in Sharonville, Ohio.
+Ford has built the 6F 50 and 6F 55 along with the 6F 35 at its Van Dyke Transmission Plant in Sterling Heights, Michigan, and later at Sharonville Transmission in Sharonville, Ohio.